Netflix/falcor/model.md

 The "treatErrorsAsValues" function creates a new Model which reports errors the same way as values.

-(Example of retrieving a single error from a serial graph using get value)
+(Example of retrieving a single error from a JSON graph using get value)

 Note that using "treatErrorsAsValues" will cause the model to deliver errors as values.
 However it will not provide you with a way to distinguish errors from values.
 If you would like to be able to receive errors alongside values, but retain the ability to distinguish between errors and values, you can chain "treatErrorsAsValues" and "boxValues" together.
 When I model is operating in "boxValues" mode, it always returns the sentinels that box each value and indicate their type.